Inflectra/spira-documentation/docs/SpiraTest-Team_Automated_Testing_Integration_Guide/Integrating with NUnit.md

 on the test cases list page (click the "Test Cases" tab).

-For these attributes to be available in your test fixture, you also need to add a reference to the [SpiraTestFramework.dll]{.underline} assembly.
+For these attributes to be available in your test fixture, you also need to add a reference to the SpiraTestFramework.dll assembly.
 This assembly can be found in the temporary folder that you extracting the add-in to.
 It is recommended that you move this file from the temporary folder into a permanent folder located within your .NET